Mr-mist23110/log/README.md

 so today was a boring day nothing much to say.
 Well I did try to make a paper city in only one day.
 Rediculus right.
 Well Thats all.

+8/17/2020
+Today I asked my mom if she could say yes to everything me and my brother said for 24hrs.
+On satarday and she said yes.
+Oh by do I have a lot of things to do in that day.
+She also set up a reservation for the pool so Im really looking forward to that.